PeanutFIsh/PC-9000/README.md

     - Better Installation

   - Also if it interrest to you to know which softwares i use for code this simulator so here is them :
-    - Astase PowerBatch (Batch coding)
-    - Notepad++ (Batch, VBScript edition)
-    - Microsoft Visual Studio 2017 Community (for GUI-based apps)(on my Desktop PC)
+    - Microsoft Visual Studio 2017 Community
-    - Adobe Dreamweaver CC 2017 (for coding HTML port)
+    - Microsoft Visual Studio Code
+    - SoundClo- oh wait no it's just because I love music.